alberto-semat/excel-pdf-compare/README.md

 ## Components

-- `compare.py`: the Python module preforming the comparison.
+- `compare.py`: the Python module performing the comparison.
-- `test_compare.py`: a test on the module, using the samples.
+- `test_compare.py`: a test on the `compare.py` module, using the samples.
 - `amaranthe.xlsx`: an Excel file used as a sample for the `test_compare.py` module.
 - `amaranthe.pdf`: a PDF file used as a sample for the `test_compare.py` module.
 - `xpcmp`: a Python script that compares an Excel file to a PDF file.